MASTERING

 “Mastering a song” is a process where the stereo mix is enhanced and processed to a final sound quality and level, so it sounds competitive against other professional releases with respect to loudness, tone, clarity, punch, depth, and width on any playback system.

 Mastering the song is a key step to giving a well-balanced mix the final push that makes it stand out and sound “finished”.
-It also helps make sure the mix translates properly to any system the end listener may be listening on, from ear buds to car stereos to home theater systems.
+Mastering also helps make sure the mix translates properly to any system the end listener may be using, from ear buds to car stereos to home theater systems.

 Full Record Mastering